ShaneCurcuru/mutualaidarlington.org/pods.md

 ## Volunteer To Setup A Pod

 Wondering how to get started?
 We have a [Guide For Setting Up Your Pod](/pods/setup), and we offer help and tips on keeping organized, like a [flyer to hand out](/pods/flyer) and a [guide for talking to neighbors](/pods/conversation).
+Local volunteering is sometimes complicated when you don't know the people you're working with.  **Pods** are hyper-local volunteer groups that can say #WeGotOurBlock!

 ## Look For Help Nearby